raystack/dagger/docs/advance/post_processor.md

 ##### `grpc_stencil_url`

 Endpoint where request and response proto descriptors are present.
-If not there, it will try to find from the given stencil_url as of the input and output proto of Dagger.
+If not there, it will try to find from the given stencil_url of the input and output proto of Dagger.

 * Example value: `http://localhost:9000/proto-descriptors/latest`
 * Type: `optional`

 ##### `grpc_request_proto_schema`

-Proto schema for the request for the gRPC API.
+Proto schema for the request for the gRPC endpoint.

 * Example value: `io.grpc.test.Request`
 * Type: `required`

 ##### `grpc_response_proto_schema`

-Proto schema for the response from the Grpc API.
+Proto schema for the response from the gRPC endpoint.

 * Example value: `io.grpc.test.Response`
 * Type: `required`